triton-inference-server/server/python/openai/README.md

   - Mounts the `~/.huggingface/cache` for re-use of downloaded models across runs, containers, etc.
   - Sets the [`HF_TOKEN`](https://huggingface.co/docs/huggingface_hub/en/package_reference/environment_variables#hftoken) environment variable to access gated models, make sure this is set in your local environment if needed.
+  - An alternative method of authentication is using `huggingface-cli login` command to setup token in your environment.

 ```bash
 docker build -t tritonserver-openai-vllm -f docker/Dockerfile.vllm .